yingshaoxo/kivy-chat/README.md

 But just have to make sure that the `server.py` and the `main.py` files got the same port and IP address, so they can communicate correctly.

-And I also created a general client for you guys to understand what happens when app is working.
+And I also created a client_example for you guys to understand what happens when app is working.

 ___